 The UW System provides an excellent comprehensive benefits package to eligible employees and their dependents.
-The benefits package includes affordable quality health insurance and other core insurance benefits, rich retirement income plan benefits, employee reimbursement accounts, tax sheltered annuity accounts, a short and long term disability program, domestic partner benefits, and an extensive paid leave package (paid legal holidays, vacation, sick leave, and personal holidays).
+The benefits package includes affordable quality health insurance and other core insurance benefits, rich retirement income plan benefits, employee reimbursement accounts, tax sheltered annuity accounts, a short and long term disability program, and an extensive paid leave package (paid legal holidays, vacation, sick leave, and personal holidays).
 For additional information regarding the UW System’s benefit package, visit the Employee Benefits site.

 The UW System is committed to achieving a diverse workforce and to maintaining a community which welcomes and values a climate supporting equal opportunity and differences among its members.
 We believe an atmosphere of diversity and inclusion is essential to academic excellence, and we seek to build a community whose members have diverse cultures, backgrounds, and life experiences.
 As an Affirmative Action & Equal Employment Opportunity employer, the UW System encourages minorities, women, veterans, and persons with disabilities to apply.
 To learn more about our mission, visit the UW System AA&EEO site.